Selling on Amazon

 - Research.
 Start by doing a search for a similar product to see what listings come up high in the rankings, and to find words you may not be using already.

 - Make your product titles descriptive.
-Use only highly relevant, accurate keywords that help describe your brand, product name, key features, colors, sizes and quantity.
+Use only highly relevant, accurate keywords that help describe your brand, product name, key features, colours, sizes and quantity.

 - Don’t focus on repeating title keywords in your description, as Amazon already factors those into search results.